SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-2005.md

 1. Download and unzip the following files:
    - SAP Commerce Cloud (release 2005 recommended) from the [SAP Software Downloads web site](https://launchpad.support.sap.com/#/softwarecenter/template/products/_APP=00200682500000001943&_EVENT=NEXT&HEADER=Y&FUNCTIONBAR=Y&EVENT=TREE&NE=NAVIGATE&ENR=67837800100800007216&V=MAINT&TA=ACTUAL/SAP%20COMMERCE).
-   - Spartacus Sample Data AddOn from the [Spartacus GitHub Release page](https://github.com/SAP/spartacus/releases).
+   - Spartacus Sample Data extension from the [Spartacus GitHub Release page](https://github.com/SAP/spartacus/releases).
-     - The zip file itself, `spartacussampledataaddon.2005.zip`, is found in the the **Assets** section of the most recent release of the `storefront` library.
+     - The zip file itself, `spartacussampledata.2005.zip`, is found in the the **Assets** section of the most recent release of the `storefront` library.
-     - [Direct link to spartacussampledataaddon.2005.zip](https://github.com/SAP/spartacus/releases/download/storefront-2.0.0/spartacussampledataaddon.2005.zip) (newer versions of the sample data may be released in later releases)
+     - [Direct link to spartacussampledata.2005.zip](https://github.com/SAP/spartacus/releases/download/storefront-2.0.0/spartacussampledata.2005.zip) (newer versions of the sample data may be released in later releases)

-1. Move the file `custom.properties` from `spartacussampledataaddon/resources/installer/customconfig` to `installer/customconfig`.
+1. Move the file `custom.properties` from `spartacussampledata/resources/installer/customconfig` to `installer/customconfig`.

    It is strongly recommend that you inspect this file's settings using a text editor (see the notes below for more information).
    The contents of this file are listed at the end of this document for reference.

 1. In `hybris/bin`:
    - Create the folder `custom`.
-   - Move the entire `spartacussampledataaddon` folder to `hybris/bin/custom`.
+   - Move the entire `spartacussampledata` folder to `hybris/bin/custom`.

 1. In the `installer/recipes` folder:
    - Duplicate the `cx` folder.